chottosid/Veritas/frontend/README.md

 # Veritas Frontend

-This is the frontend application for Veritas, a blockchain-based justice management system.
+This is the frontend application for Veritas, a comprehensive blockchain-based justice management system.

 ## Technologies Used